Medical expert of the article

 In isolated cases, focal necrotic changes were noted in the area of the outer wall of the cavernous sinus.

-The symptomatology characteristic of Tholos Hunt syndrome appears abruptly and unexpectedly for the patient himself.
-The main symptoms are:
+Symptoms characteristic of Tolosa Hunt syndrome appear suddenly and unexpectedly for the patient.
+The main symptoms are considered to be the following:

-- Severe pain in the area of the orbits, extremely unpleasant, boring, spreading from the frontal region to the brow ridges, to the eyes and further throughout the head.
+- Severe pain in the eye socket area, extremely unpleasant, drilling, spreading from the frontal region to the brow ridges, to the eyes and further throughout the head.

-- Doubling in the eyes, which is found following the onset of pain.
-It becomes extremely difficult for a person to visually concentrate and consider an object.
+- Double vision, which is detected after the onset of pain.
+It becomes extremely difficult for a person to visually concentrate and examine any object.

-- Disorder of the motor function of the eyeball, or the so-called ophthalmoplegia, mainly unilateral.
-It can manifest itself to varying degrees, which depends on the severity of the pathological process and on the extent of the lesion.
+- Disorder of the motor function of the eyeball, or so-called ophthalmoplegia, is predominantly unilateral.
+It can manifest itself to varying degrees, depending on the severity of the pathological process and the extent of the lesion.

 - Conjunctival edema.

-- Displacement of the eyeball anteriorly (exophthalmos, "bulging" eyes).
+- Anterior displacement of the eyeball (exophthalmos, “bulging” eyes).

-- Deviation of the visual axis of one eyeball to the side, strabismus, which is characteristic of unilateral nerve damage.
+- Deviation of the visual axis of one eyeball to the side, strabismus, which is typical with unilateral nerve damage.

-- General deterioration of health, a slight increase in temperature, weakness, irritability.
+- General deterioration of health, slight increase in temperature, weakness, irritability.

-The clinical picture gradually progresses, the symptoms change and worsen, but they can disappear as abruptly as they appeared.
-However, in the absence of the necessary therapy, Tholos Hunt syndrome again reminds of itself with a relapse.
+The clinical picture gradually progresses, the symptoms change and worsen, but can disappear as suddenly as they appeared.
+However, in the absence of the necessary therapy, Tolosa Hunt syndrome again reminds of itself with a relapse.

-Neurological symptoms are due to the localization of the disease process.
-The pain appears as a result of irritation of the first branch of the trigeminal nerve, passing near the trunk of the oculomotor nerve, and is noted in the orbit, forehead, temple, base of the nose.
-The intensity of pain is different: from moderate to severe.
+Neurological symptoms are caused by the local localization of the painful process.
+Pain occurs as a result of irritation of the first branch of the trigeminal nerve, which passes near the trunk of the oculomotor nerve, and is noted in the area of the orbit, forehead, temple, base of the nose.
+The intensity of pain varies: from moderate to severe.

 Oculomotor disorders usually manifest themselves as double vision during direct gaze.

-If the painful process is localized in the zone of the apex of the orbit, then neurological manifestations are often found in combination with disorders of the visual analyzer.
-As a result, edema or atrophy of the optic nerve head appears, and central scotoma is often noted.
-Possible exophthalmos (bulging), chemosis (conjunctival edema), the occurrence of which is caused by infiltrative changes in retrobulbar tissue and difficulties with venous outflow from the orbit.
+If the painful process is localized in the orbital apex area, neurological manifestations are often found in combination with visual analyzer disorders.
+As a result, edema or atrophy of the optic nerve disc occurs, and central scotoma is often observed.
+Exophthalmos (bulging eyes) and chemosis (conjunctival edema) are possible, the occurrence of which is caused by infiltrative changes in the retrobulbar tissue and difficulties with venous outflow from the orbit.

 First signs

-Since Tolos Hunt syndrome has not been sufficiently studied to date, scientists continue to clarify the possible mechanisms for the development of this pathology.
-Taking into account the criteria outlined by the International Neurological Society, the diagnosis of Tholos Hunt syndrome is justified in the presence of granulomas of the outer wall of the cavernous sinus, detected during an MRI of the brain or biopsy.
+Since Tolosa Hunt syndrome has not been studied enough to date, scientists continue to clarify the possible mechanisms of development of this pathology.
+Taking into account the criteria outlined by the International Neurological Society, the diagnosis of Tolosa Hunt syndrome is justified in the presence of a granuloma of the outer wall of the cavernous sinus, detected during MRI of the brain or biopsy.

 The list of signs that are accepted as diagnostic criteria for the syndrome is as follows:

-- "Picking" or "twisting" pain in one eye socket with the subsequent development of muscle paralysis (ophthalmoplegia);
+- "picking" or "twisting" pain in one eye socket with subsequent development of muscle paralysis (ophthalmoplegia);

 - combined lesions of the oculomotor nerves, the first branch of the trigeminal nerve and the periarterial nerve plexus;

-- an increase in the clinical picture for several days (or within 1-2 weeks);
+- an increase in the clinical picture over several days (or within 1-2 weeks);

 - the possibility of spontaneous remission (in some cases – with residual preservation of defects);

-- the likelihood of a repeated exacerbation of the syndrome, months or years later;
+- the likelihood of a relapse of the syndrome, months or years later;

 - unchanged systemic picture, no lesions outside the carotid sinus;